Exact algorithms for $L^1$-TV regularization of real-valued or circle-valued signals: Reduction of the search space

-We show that there are always minimizers of the TV problem whose values are all contained in the values $\val(y)$ of the data~$y$ (united with the antipodal points $\val(\tilde y)$ in the circle-valued case).
+We will see that there are always minimizers of the $L^1$-TV problem whose values are all contained in the values $\val(y)$ of the data~$y$ (united with the antipodal points $\val(\tilde y)$ in the circle-valued case).